2016 South Korean political scandal: Public apology and presidential approval rating falls

-On October 25, 2016, President Park publicly acknowledged her close ties with Choi and apologized to the public.
-On October 28, Park dismissed key members of her top office staff while her approval ratings fell to 5%.
-Her approval rating ranged from 1 to 3% for Korean citizens under 60 years of age, while it remained higher at 13% for over 60 years age group.
-It was the worst ever presidential approval rating in Korean history and even lower than the 6% approval rating of former President Kim Young-sam, who was widely blamed for failing the Korean economy, which eventually led to the Asian Financial Crisis.
-On November 4, President Park apologized for the second time.
-On November 29, Park offered to resign as President and invited the National Assembly to arrange a transfer of power.
+On 25 October 2016, Park publicly acknowledged her close ties with Choi and apologized to the public.
+On 28 October, Park dismissed key members of her top office staff while her approval ratings fell to 5%.
+Her approval rating ranged from 1 to 3% for Korean citizens under 60 years of age, while it remained higher at 13% for the over 60 years age group.
+It was the worst-ever presidential approval rating in Korean history and even lower than the 6% approval rating of former president Kim Young-sam, who was widely blamed for failing the Korean economy, which eventually led to the Asian Financial Crisis.
+On 4 November, Park apologized for the second time.
+On 29 November, Park offered to resign as president and invited the National Assembly to arrange a transfer of power.
 The opposition parties rejected the offer, accusing Park of attempting to avoid the process of impeachment.

 Protests

 The revelations about the relationship between Park Geun-hye and Choi Soon-sil caused mass demonstrations in Seoul.
 Protesters called for the resignation of Park Geun-hye.
-On November 12, more than 1 million citizens participated in the protests at Gwanghwamun Square close to presidential residence demanding President Park's resignation or impeachment.
-On November 19, another 1 million citizens participated in the national protest after President Park refused to help the investigation of her abuse of power.
-On November 26, more than 2 million citizens participated in the protest, calling for the resignation of President Park.
-Protests went on, and on January 21, 2017, a 13th protest was held in Seoul with more than 200,000 attendees.
+On 12 November, more than one million citizens participated in the protests at Gwanghwamun Square close to the presidential residence demanding President Park's resignation or impeachment.
+On 19 November, another one million people participated in the national protest after Park refused to help the investigation of her abuse of power.
+On 26 November, more than 2 million people participated in the protest, calling for the resignation of Park.
+Protests went on, and on 21 January 2017, a 13th protest was held in Seoul with more than 200,000 attendees.

 Impeachment process

-On December 5, 2016, three opposition parties agreed to introduce a joint impeachment motion against President Park Geun-hye.
+On 5 December 2016, three opposition parties agreed to introduce a joint impeachment motion against Park.
 The motion, which was signed by 171 of 300 lawmakers, was put to a vote on Friday, 9 December 2016, and passed with 234 out of 300 votes, a tally much greater than the required 2/3 majority and which included many of Park's own ruling party.

 Court hearing and trial

-On December 19, Choi Soon-sil attended the first hearing in the trial of President Park in Seoul District Court.
+On 19 December, Choi Soon-sil attended the first hearing in the trial of Park in Seoul District Court.
 In the first hearing, prosecutors say Choi used their relationship to pressure companies to donate to two foundations and siphoned off money for personal use.
 However, she denies the allegations that she influenced the president.

-On January 5, 2017, constitutional court began its first trial regarding President Park's impeachment.
-On January 16, 2017, Choi Soon-sil testified herself in the Constitutional Court and denied any wrongdoings.
-The Constitutional Court declared that it will hold the final pleading from President Park on Feb.
-24, suggesting that the court will make a decision on the impeachment trial before March 13.
+On 5 January 2017, the constitutional court began its first trial regarding Park's impeachment.
+On 16 January Choi Soon-sil testified herself in the Constitutional Court and denied any wrongdoings.
+The Constitutional Court declared that it would hold the final pleading from Park on 24 February, suggesting that the court would make a decision on the impeachment trial before 13 March.

-On March 10, the court issued a unanimous ruling, confirming the impeachment proposal and removing President Park from office.
+On 10 March, the court issued a unanimous ruling, confirming the impeachment proposal and removing Park from office.